GunnarMonell/fbgrab/readme.md

 # Releasenotes

 ## Unreleased
    $prefix flag was added to allow install to different directory like /opt.
    Thanks to @davidak.

    Remove some superfluous casts of variables to their type.
    Thanks to @sawuare.

+   Setting compression level from commandline now work again.
+   Thanks to @anthony-loiseau-act.

 ## New March 25, 2021.
 Version 1.5
    New in this release is the option to ignore the values in an by the driver incorrectly set alpha channel.